Hearts of Our People Teacher Guide

 Teaching the Arts

 Thank you for your interest in Teacher Resources.
 The Teaching the Arts features are being updated.
-Please check back this winter for new & improved materials.
+Please check back for new & improved materials.

 Introduce your students to the diversity of Mia’s collection.
 These resources provide lesson plans, activities, content about artworks, discussion questions, and other ideas for engaging learners.